Theoretical model for multi-orbital Kondo screening in strongly correlated molecules with several unpaired electrons: Introduction

 The Kondo effect \cite{bib:hewson,kondo1964resistance} is a widely studied many-body phenomenon in solid state physics, which has received a lot of attention.
 The origin of the Kondo effect is related to the exchange interaction between a single magnetic impurity and conduction electrons in a non-magnetic metal.
 This scattering process may establish a many-body singlet ground state, which is manifested as a strong zero-energy resonance in the spectral function.
 Originally, the Kondo effect was observed in transport measurements in non-magnetic metals with a diluted concentration of magnetic impurities \cite{deHaas1934,NP2014-Kondo}.
 Later, it was also observed in single atoms with partially occupied $d$-electrons on metallic substrates by scanning tunneling microscopy \cite{bib:madhavan98,bib:li98,bib:knorr02,bib:otte08}.
 More recently, it has been demonstrated that unpaired electrons in extended molecular orbitals (MO) can also act as magnetic impurities and scatter conduction electrons from the underlying metal surface, leading to the molecular Kondo effect \cite{Esat2015,bib:scott10,bib:komeda11,bib:minamitani12,bib:hiraoka17,bib:zitko21,bib:fernandez08,bib:choi10,bib:perera10,bib:requist14,bib:minamitani15,bib:patera19,bib:koshida21,bib:lu21,Li2019,bib:li20,bib:mishra20,bib:jacob21,bib:turco23}.

 While the conventional $S=1/2$ Kondo effect for magnetic impurities has been extensively studied and is very well understood, the mechanism of the Kondo effect in magnetic impurities with various strongly correlated unpaired electrons is barely explored.
 In particular, here the so-called underscreened Kondo effect can take place if there are less than $2S$ screening channels \cite{bib:nozieres80}, whereby the ground state shows a residual magnetic moment.
-This effect was extensively studied for quantum dot systems both experimentally \cite{bib:roch09,bib:parks10} and theoretically \cite{bib:pustilnik01}.
+This effect was extensively studied for quantum dot systems both experimentally \cite{bib:roch09,bib:parks10} and theoretically \cite{pustilnik2001,mitchell2017}.
 Recently, the Kondo effect in molecular systems with several unpaired electrons was reported for open-shell triplet ($S=1$) nanographenes \cite{bib:li20,bib:turco23} and porphyrins \cite{bib:girovsky2017,yo8,Sun2020} on metallic surfaces.
 The former case was theoretically rationalized within the one-crossing approximation \cite{bib:jacob21}.

 Nevertheless, a broader picture of the Kondo effect in open-shell molecular systems with several unpaired electrons is still missing.
 This is a multi-orbital Kondo problem where the involved orbitals have an extended non-trivial spatial distribution.
-Therefore, in order to describe it we need to consider, on the same footing, aspects such as the number and symmetry of the screening channels defined by the MOs hosting the unpaired electrons, as well as the multiplet (i.e., many-electron) nature of the molecular electronic configuration.
+Therefore, in order to describe it we need to consider, on the same footing, aspects such as the number and symmetry of the screening channels defined by the MOs hosting the unpaired electrons, as well as the strongly correlated multiplet (i.e., many-electron) nature of the molecular electronic configuration, which cannot be properly described by mean-field theories such as density functional theory (DFT).